elliotvilhelm/python-domain-validation/README.md

 ## WHOIS Client and Domain Creation Date Parser
 ![spam](assets/hacker.png)

-This is a simple `WHOIS` domain registry client focused around parsing `domain creation date` and `Registrar` from `WHOIS` domain records.
+This is a simple `WHOIS` domain registry client focused around parsing a domain's `Creation Date` and `Registrar` from `WHOIS` domain records.
 This package is geared towards preventing fraud and abuse.
 The age of a domain has many applications in __abuse prevention__ and __fraud detection__.
 Spammers often register on sites using newly created domains.
 Being able to quickly identify the age of a domain has numerous applications in fighting fraudulent activity.
 Similarly, the Registrar name of a domain can be very useful in fighting fraud by